conduitio-labs/conduit-connector-clickhouse/README.md

 ## Destination

 The ClickHouse Destination takes a `sdk.Record` and parses it into a valid SQL query.
-The Destination is designed to handle different payloads and keys.
-Because of this, each record is individually parsed and upserted.

 ### Table name